We are fighting for a community and country where all Black Life matters.

-- More housing with affordable rents to end the homelessness crisis, along with an end to encampment sweeps.
+- More housing with affordable rents to end the homelessness crisis, along with a permanent end to encampment sweeps.

 - Reallocation of budget for jailing youth to education, housing, mental health, and arts programming.

-We must erase the educational inequities that harm Black youth from Day One.
-In Seattle, we demand:
+Dismantle the school to prison pipeline.
+We must erase the education inequities that harm Black youth from Day One.